Spiritual, Moral, Social and Cultural Education

 All stakeholders at Salisbury Road are dedicated to taking every opportunity to ensure that our pupils are taught to appreciate and respond to a variety of aesthetic experiences and cultural activities.

 Performing arts are embraced and as a result, our children’s lives are enriched.
 Each year all children in the school are provided with the experience of performing to their friends and family.
 All pupils learn to play the Ukulele in year 4 and enjoy the opportunity to perform for the local community.
-The school also has a school choir and a junk band.
-Since September 2014 children have been provided with the opportunity to learn to play a musical instrument, this has grown in popularity over the last few years, with now more than 40+ children learning instruments such as: the guitar, keyboard, violin and saxophone .
+The school also has a school choir.
+Since September 2014 children have been provided with the opportunity to learn to play a musical instrument, this has grown in popularity over the last few years, with now more than 40+ children learning instruments such as: the guitar, keyboard, and violin.

 Further to this, each year group participates in enrichment activities including: history days, artist workshops, museum and university visits and sporting events.
 The ‘Food for Life’ project helps our children and families develop a better understanding of the journey from field to fork and participate in cooking and growing activities within school and hopefully at home!

 As a school, we are pleased to offer a wide variety of clubs, showing that our children are keen to pursue their interests in their own time.
 We are also proud to say that we have achieved 'Gold' in the Sainsburys School Games Mark.